taylorhawks/globo-nonlinear-latent-factorization/README.md

 #### Original Cost Function
 <img src = 'img/math/cost_function.png'/>
 Above is the original cost funciton from (Weston 2013) which is actually borrowed from an earlier paper, also by Weston and his Google colleagues, written in 2008.
 Notice that it is adapatble for both scoring models.
+It breaks down like this: A partial cost is evaluated for each user, for each item _d_ relevant to that user from the whole corupus _D_, and each item irrelevant to that user _d-bar_.
+The sum of all of these pieces composites an overall cost function.
 The L(rank(d)) function allows for weighting a user's ranking systems in order to tweak bias in the model.
 However, this is not actually useful for a binary ranking system (like in this project), as it is constant.
 The "1+... term is used to implement "hinge" loss, and is useful as a form of regularization in gradient descent.

 #### Modified Cost Function
 <img src = 'img/math/modified_cost_function.png'/>